shaunpersad/redu/README.md

 Redux made simpler.

 ## Simpler than simple?
 Redux is already simple.
-At least, that's the theory.
+At least, that's the hope.
 The reality is that while action creators, actions, and reducers are simple, open-ended concepts, their implementations often are not.
 What _is_ simple, is React's component-level state management, where events trigger action functions, which in turn call setState, to update that component's state.